Middlesbrough: Theatres and music venues

 Middlesbrough also has a healthy musical heritage.
 A number of bands and musicians hail from the area, including Paul Rodgers, Chris Rea, and Micky Moody.

 Middlesbrough Town Hall is the pre-eminent theatre venue in Middlesbrough.
 It has two concert halls: the first is a classic Victorian concert hall with a proscenium stage and seating 1,190; the second, under the main hall, is called the Middlesbrough Crypt and has a capacity of up to 600.
 The venue is run by Middlesbrough Council and is funded, in part, by Arts Council England as a National Portfolio Organisation specialising in music.
 It was refurbished with the assistance of the National Lottery Heritage Fund and reopened in 2018.

 The Middlesbrough Theatre (formerly the Little Theatre) is in the suburb of Linthorpe.
 It was designed by architects Elder & De Pierro and was the first purpose designed theatre to be erected in post-war England when it was opened on 22 October 1957 by Sir John Gielgud.

-Art and galleries
+Arts and galleries

 The town has three art galleries.
 Middlesbrough Institute of Modern Art, known locally as mima, is a purpose built contemporary art gallery which opened in January 2007.
 It replaced the Cleveland Gallery (closed 1999), and Cleveland Crafts Centre (closed 2003).

 The Middlesbrough Art Weekender is a contemporary art festival organised by the Auxiliary that has been held in central Middlesbrough since 2017.
 In 2019, it was held over the weekend of 26–29 September and included the works of artists such as Emily Hesse and Karina Smigla-Bobinski.
 The Auxiliary Warehouse space, which was opened also as part of the 2019 Middlesbrough Art Weekender, is a recent addition to the contemporary art community.

 The Platform A Gallery is a contemporary art space at the end of platform 1 of Middlesbrough Railway Station.